nuodb/nuodb-cp-docs/content/docs/configuration/connect/database-injector.md

   noindex: false # false (default) or true
 ---

-NuoDB Control Plane (CP) can be used to create NuoDB databases for applications that are running in the same [Kubernetes][1] cluster.
+The NuoDB Control Plane (CP) is used to create NuoDB databases for applications that are running in the same [Kubernetes][1] cluster.
-This document describes how to use database injector to supply database connection information to sample YCSB application.
+This document describes how to use the database injector to supply database connection information to a sample YCSB application.

 ## Prerequisites